seanKenkeremath/lords-and-lads/README.md

 The player then must drink for each missed strike he or she performed during the Strike phase.

 Drinks may only be given out as long as the current player holds the hammer.
 If the player gives away the hammer without giving out drinks, their turn ends immediately and they forfeit giving out those drinks.
 However, they still must drink for each missed strike they made.
-Giving away the hammer for a hammer test does not count as forfeiting the hammer, and the player performing the hammer test must return the hammer when they are finished.
+Giving away the hammer for a Hammer Test does not count as forfeiting the hammer, and the player performing the Hammer Test must return the hammer when they are finished.

 At the end of the Drink phase, the game ends and the current player wins if all 3 center nails are hammered completely into the stump.
 Otherwise the player passes the hammer to the next player in turn order and they begin their turn on the Flip phase.